omartela/minishell/README.md

 Must be written in C.
 Follow the Norm coding standard.
-Only allowed to use the following functions: read, write, malloc, free, exit, fork, wait, execve, open, close, signal, kill, stat, lstat, fstat, pipe, dup, dup2, opendir, readdir, closedir, strerror, and perror.
+Only allowed to use the following functions:
+**read, write, malloc, free, exit, fork, wait, execve, open, close, signal, kill, stat, lstat, fstat, pipe, dup, dup2, opendir, readdir, closedir, strerror, and perror**.
 No external libraries are permitted.

 ---